-If the school is unable to make a clear determination, this application may be emailed to Student Support at studentsupport@nesa.nsw.edu.au
+If the school is unable to make a clear determination, this application, along with the supporting evidence, may be emailed to studentsupport@nesa.nsw.edu.au

-English Standard Assessment Schedule 2024
+English Standard Assessment Schedule 2025

 Schedule of Assessment Tasks and Mandatory Tasks

 Mandatory Tasks are compulsory tasks that demonstrate to your teacher you are working consistently and effectively throughout the course.
 They do not contribute to your assessment mark or ranking.
 However, failure to complete these tasks by the required date will initiate the N-Award/Determination process and you will receive a warning letter about the danger of not meeting course requirements.